Easter Chick Slippers Pattern {+ Loop Stitch Tutorial}

 A perfect Easter gift for your niece or nephew.

-Please scroll down to see the free pattern or grab the ad-free printable PDF in my shop here.
+Please scroll down to view the free pattern or grab the ad-free printable PDF in my shop here.

 The yarn that I used

-I used 100% acrylic yarn (Delfino) that I bought for 1 euro each in a local yarn store here in Corfu, Greece.
+I used 100% acrylic yarn (Delfino) for 1 euro each in a local yarn store in Corfu, Greece.

-Any medium yarn that you want to use will work for these slippers, whether you want to use acrylic, cotton, or soft merino baby yarn.
+Any medium yarn you want will work for these slippers, whether you want to use acrylic, cotton, or soft merino baby yarn.

 Which Knitting Needles Do I use?

-For baby slippers, I would recommend that you use size 3.75mm (US 5) or 4mm (US 6) needles with a yarn suitable for those needles.
+For baby slippers, I recommend using size 3.75 mm (US 5) or 4 mm (US 6) needles with a yarn suitable for those needles (4-Ply or DK yarn).

-If you make them for an older child, you can make a sole from felt to stitch onto the bottom, so that they can walk around in them without ruining the knitted sole.
+If you make them for an older child, you can make a sole from felt to stitch onto the bottom so they can walk around without ruining the knitted sole.

 How To Knit The The Loop Stitch